TheOdinProject/curriculum/javascript/index.md

 **************************************************************************
-# SECTION: Linking the Browser to your Back End
+# SECTION 4: Linking the Browser to your Back End

 A real web app needs a back end in order to persist its data and do sensitive operations.
 That's not to say you can't outsource the functionality to a Backend-as-a-Service (BaaS) company like [Firebase](https://www.firebase.com/) or [Apigee](http://apigee.com/), but you've already got the skills yourself!
 You can link to the back ends you created in the course on Ruby on Rails.